 An offer letter, along with an acceptance form, is sent out by email.
 Following receipt of the deposit along with the completed acceptance form, the place is confirmed to you by email.

 Once a place has been accepted, you will be invited to a number of welcome events where you will be able to find out more about starting school along with meeting other new and existing Caterham families.

 Joining forms and all information relating to starting school in September is sent midway through the Summer Term.

 first day of school

-Children starting in Reception will be invited to visit the school in the summer term, prior to joining.
+Children starting School in September will be invited to visit the School in the Summer Term, prior to joining.
 They will have the opportunity to see their new classroom, meet their class teacher and get to know their peers.
-During this time parents will be given the opportunity to meet one over refreshments in the school building.

 On the first day of school, your child will be met from the car by members of our teaching team.
 Pupils joining us in Reception will have a slightly later start time on the first couple of days and parents will have the opportunity to bring their child up to the classroom on the first day.

 Children joining further up the school will be met from the car by members of our teaching team.
 The form tutor will ensure that your child is introduced to the school site, where to hang coats and bags, find classrooms, go to lunch, access changing rooms for sports and introductions to friendship groups.